All Episodes

 So I was cheering last night when Trump brought this up.

-I thought it because I think obviously since I've said it, I think it's a very persuasive point.
+I thought, because I think, obviously, since I've said it, I think it's a very persuasive point.

-I'm not gonna run the whole five minutes here of me, but I want you to get enough of a flavor of this to understand what I'm really talking about here.
+I'm not going to run the whole five minutes here, me, but I want you to get enough of a flavor of this to understand what I'm really talking about here.

-Thirty years nothing to show for it, other than a bunch of accolades about how much she cares?
+30 years, nothing to show for it other than a bunch of accolades about how much she cares, how much hard work she has put into caring.

 Why do we still need to build roads and bridges?